oasisprotocol/old-docs/src/operators/the-quest-rules.md

 Welcome to The Quest -- a multi-round staking competition (aka incentivized testnet) run on the Oasis Network.
-We are currently in the May Availability Challenge of The Quest. **The May competition will start on May 11 at 4pm UTC.**
+We are currently in the May Availability Challenge of The Quest. **The May competition begins on May 11 at 4pm UTC.**

 ***[Join the Quest][get-set-up]***